chrisDaniel/job-interview-scala-sample-problems/README.md

-# Scala Sample Problems
+# Job Interview Scala Sample Problems
-Solutions to Sample Problems in Scala.
+Solutions to Job Interview Problems in Scala.

----
-**NOTE**
-Edit (2025) This was for a job interview in 2019.
-This solution was accepted and considered very strong.
----

 ## Run the Application with SBT
  * In console, from the project root directory, we need to open an SBT session